 The wall between the lunchroom and the classroom where the shooting took place vibrated.
 But it didn't sound like shots, so I thought they were having a disaster drill, since they're going to be nurse assistants.

-It wasn't long before both the teacher and colleagues realized the situation was very serious.
+Pretty soon, both the teacher and colleagues realized that the situation was very serious.

 We barricaded ourselves in.
-One of my colleagues called 112, and then we sat quietly and whispered.
-Almost the entire time, there was a fire alarm blaring.
+One of my colleagues called 112 and then we sat quietly and whispered.
+Almost the whole time, there was a fire alarm blaring.
 It just thundered in the small room.

 "Then I break down"

-At the same time, the teacher describes a sense of calm that was broken only several hours later when the police arrived to evacuate around 3 pm.
+At the same time, the teacher describes a calm that was broken only several hours later when the police came to evacuate around 2 pm.

-We heard the special response team coming down the corridor, shouting that it was the police.
-They smashed in the door, and when we were about to leave, the police told us to close our eyes.
-We walked through a long corridor, and there was so much blood.
-Then I break down, says the teacher.
+We heard the special task force coming down the corridor and shouting that it was the police.
+They broke down the door and when we were about to leave, the police told us to close our eyes.
+We walked through a long corridor and there was so much blood.
+Then I broke down, says the teacher.

 On Wednesday, crisis support will be offered to the teacher and colleagues.
 Family and friends have also been a great support after the school shooting.